PapaEvang01/uni_projects_6-others--/README.md

 # Introductory Projects – Arduino, NS-3, and RISC-V Assembly

 These projects were developed during my early university years while exploring different domains: **Embedded Systems**, **Network Simulation**, and **Computer Architecture**.
-Though introductory in nature, they helped me understand the fundamentals of hardware control, real-time simulation, and low-level logic
-— and sparked ideas for future, more advanced work.
+They helped me understand the fundamentals of hardware control, real-time simulation, and low-level logic — and sparked ideas for future, more advanced work.

 Each project reflects a stepping stone toward deeper knowledge in **IoT**, **network behavior**, and **assembly-level computation**.